Computer model locks in Saints vs. Titans picks, score prediction

 The New Orleans Saints and Tennessee Titans won't be playing for much when they face off in Week 17 of the 2025 NFL season, but the Titans do have a chance at the No. 1 overall pick down the stretch.
 Both teams are coming off Week 16 wins, with the Saints knocking off the Jets and the Titans taking care of the Chiefs.
 This game will be less about the result and more about how quarterbacks Tyler Shough and Cam Ward look.
 Shough has been solid of late for the Saints, while the Titans have high hopes for Ward as last year's No. 1 overall pick.

 Kickoff from Nissan Stadium is set for 1 p.m.
 ET on CBS and Paramount+.
-The Saints are 2.5-point favorites in the latest Saints vs. Titans odds at DraftKings and the total comes in at 39.5.
+The Saints are 1.5-point favorites in the latest Saints vs. Titans odds at DraftKings, and the total comes in at 39.5.
+The Saints are -124 money line favorites (risk $124 to win $100), while the Titans are +105 underdogs.
 Before making any Titans vs. Saints picks of your own, make sure to look at the top NFL picks from the SportsLine Projection Model, which simulates every NFL game 10,000 times.

 Where to watch Saints vs. Titans on Sunday